ipop-up/ipop-up.github.io/index.md

 ## Events
 iPOP-UP organises several types of events
 - *iPOP-UP bioinformatic meetings* : Online meetings held on zoom where someone presents a method or bioinformatic tools to others in a relaxed way.
 We value immensly community chimming in in these meetings.
-If you are interested in giving one, please contact Alix Silvert (TODO : add mail-to link)
+If you are interested in giving one, please contact [Alix Silvert](mailto:alix.silvert@u-paris.fr)
 - *Bioinformatic workshops (incomming)* : In which a member of iPOP-UP gives a small introductory workshop to a limited number of people.
+We are still working on those, they will be announced as soon as they are ready.

-Summary and documents related to past events can be found here (TODO create the past events subcategory)
+You can find for information on iPOP-UP events, including incomming events, summary of past events and more [here](./Pages/events.md)

 ## Computing cluster
 iPOP-UP has a computing cluster dedicated to bioinformatic analyses, hosted by the RPBS team.
 It is currently in closed beta, but will soon be open to reasearchers.